fentanyl drug

 Fentanyl is a synthetic opioid used to relieve extreme pain which is on the radar for Pembroke Pines drug rehab centers.
-This drug has drawn a great deal of attention in recent years because it’s use, abuse, and overdoses associated with the drug are on the rise.
+This drug has drawn a great deal of attention in recent years because it’s use, misuse, and overdoses associated with the drug are on the rise.
 According to a report by the CDC and Brandeis University, “The national rate of synthetic opioid overdose deaths was at or below 1 per 100,000 from 2010 through 2013, then more than tripled from 2013 to 2015, reaching 3.1 per 100,000.1.”

 Pharmaceutical vs Illicitly-made Fentanyl